Cash Cash: Blood, Sweat & 3 Years (2016–2019)

 Cash Cash started 2016 with the release of their single "Aftershock," featuring Jacquie Lee on January 29.
 Following some live acoustic performances with Jacquie, a music video was put out.
 The song was later included on the pre-order for the album Blood, Sweat & 3 Years.
-In February 2016, the group and Busta Rhymes played a show together in Las Vegas that was part of a tour series Cash Cash created called "Make That Cash Cash."
-Throughout 2016, the tour series played various cities bringing out artists such as iLoveMakonnen, Lil Dicky, Rae Sremmurd, French Montana, and A$AP Ferg.
+In February 2016, the group and Busta Rhymes played a show together in Las Vegas that was part of a tour series Cash Cash created called Make That Cash Cash.
+Throughout 2016, the tour series played various cities bringing out artists such as Rae Sremmurd, Wiz Khalifa, Lil Dicky, French Montana, and A$AP Ferg.

 Billboard officially announced the group's fourth full-length album titled, Blood, Sweat & 3 Years on April 29, 2016.
 The pre-order went live with the single "How To Love", featuring Sofia Reyes along with a few previously released songs available for instant download.
 The album includes songs featuring singers Bebe Rexha, Christina Perri, Dev, John Rzeznik, Julia Michaels, Michael "Fitz" Fitpatrick from Fitz and the Tantrums, Neon Hitch; rappers B.o.B, Busta Rhymes, Nelly, and Trinidad James; and groups Little Daylight, and Night Terrors of 1927.
-Upon the album's pre-order, a music video for the single "How To Love" was released online.
+Upon the album's pre-order, a music video for the single "How to Love" was released online.
 That same day, the trio also launched their new radio show on Sirius XM's "BPM" channel called "Cash Cash Radio."
-Blood, Sweat & 3 Years debuted at number 125 on the US Billboard 200.
-On June 20, 2016, they released a music video for "Broken Drum", featuring Fitz of Fitz and the Tantrums.
+On June 3, the trio released the single "Millionaire", a collaboration with Digital Farm Animals and Nelly.
+On June 20, they released a music video for "Broken Drum", featuring Fitz of Fitz and the Tantrums.
 The music video was filmed throughout Las Vegas and had a guest appearance by Wiz Khalifa.
+Blood, Sweat & 3 Years was released on June 24, and debuted at number 125 on the US Billboard 200.
+The album was certified Platinum by the Korea Music Content Association.